 Alpha Emergence Behavioral Health (AEBH), is seeking therapists with experience providing therapeutic and case management services to individuals with sexual offending or problematic sexual behavior.
-AEBH offices are located in White Bear Lake, Anoka, Elk River, Eagan, and Minneapolis.
+AEBH offices are located in White Bear Lake, Coon Rapids, St. Cloud, Elk River, Eagan, and Minneapolis.
 We are seeking full or part-time clinicians to work at any of our office locations.

 AEBH is a community-based nonprofit agency operating a program specializing in the assessment and treatment of adults and adolescents who have engaged in sexually harmful behaviors.
 This position will work in adult programming.